avylove/python101/python101/lesson7_classes.rst

         class Car(object):
             """
             This is a simple class called Car
-            It has one class attribute, wheels
+            It has one class attribute and one method
             """

             wheels = 4